-- 21.4 All cycle parking standards are minimum standards and relate to Gross Floor Area, unless otherwise indicated.
-LCDS states: The right amount of cycle parking for a site or area would be at a level that: Meets existing baseline demand; Meets the potential demand generated by the existing and proposed land uses in the area; Ensures there further is allowance for spare capacity (ideally, at least 20 per cent). - 21.5 In the standards, a "space" refers to a space for one cycle.
+- 21.4 All cycle parking standards are minimum standards and relate to Gross Floor Area (GFA), unless otherwise indicated.
+The LCDS states that the right amount of cycle parking for a site or area would be at a level that: - Meets existing baseline demand; - Meets the potential demand generated by the existing and proposed land uses in the area; and - Ensures there further is allowance for spare capacity (ideally, at least 20 per cent). - 21.5 In the LCDS, a space refers to a space for one cycle.
 For example, a 'Sheffield' type stand can accommodate two bicycles and at least 1.4 square metres must be provided per stand; so if the standards for a particular development requires 200 spaces, and Sheffield Stands are considered the appropriate type of cycle parking, then a minimum of 100 Sheffield Stands must be installed utilising 140 square metres.
-Further information about other types, as well as locations, of cycle parking is provided towards the end of this section. - 21.6 Flexibility may be applied to applications where it can be demonstrated that strict adherence to the standards for a multi-purpose site will result in a duplication of provision.
+Further information about other types, as well as locations, of cycle parking is provided towards the end of this section.

-- 21.7 Development proposals for land uses not covered in the standards will be considered on a case by case basis, with the presumption that all new developments should provide for high levels of cycle parking.
-Existing developments which have too little or no cycle parking are encouraged to meet these standards, both to help meet the ambitions of the borough, supporting continued modal shift to sustainable transport, and as a selling point. - 21.8 The London Plan outlines standards, which differ between Inner and Outer London boroughs, however Local Authorities are encouraged to adopt higher minimum standards for areas where there is high or opportunity for increasing cycling mode share, such as LBWF's Mini Holland.
-The minimum standards for short-stay (for visitor / customer) cycle parking for Class A Uses and long stay cycle parking (for employees) for office use in the boroughs identified on Figure 10.2 are thus set at twice the level as elsewhere though the Mayor will support other boroughs adopting these higher standards for defined areas through their Development Plan documents (such as existing Mini-Hollands, and Liveable Neighbourhoods or Opportunity Areas).
-LBWF minimum standards are therefore set ambitiously for the entire borough across Use Classes. - 21.9 Use of cycle parking should be monitored and if demand appears to be exceeding supply provision should be increased, as part of a travel plan where appropriate.
-The travel plan should also outline the behavior change strategy for increasing use of cycle parking provision, particularly in car dominated areas. - 21.10 Reference to staff in the standards below means the peak number of staff expected to be on-site at any one time.
+- 21.6 Flexibility may be applied to applications where it can be demonstrated that strict adherence to the standards for a multi-purpose site will result in a duplication of provision. - 21.7 Development proposals for land uses not covered in the standards will be considered on a case by case basis, with the presumption that all new developments should provide for high levels of cycle parking.
+Existing developments which have too little or no cycle parking are encouraged to meet these standards, both to help meet the ambitions of the borough to support the continued modal shift to sustainable transport, and as a selling point. - 21.8 The London Plan outlines standards, which differ between Inner and Outer London boroughs, however Local Authorities are encouraged to adopt higher minimum standards for areas where there is high or opportunity for increasing cycling mode share, such as that realised by Waltham Forest's Enjoy Waltham Forest (Mini Holland) programme.
+The minimum standards for short-stay (for visitor/customer) cycle parking for retail and services uses and long stay cycle parking (for employees) for office use in the boroughs identified in Table 1 are thus set at twice the level as elsewhere though the Mayor will support other boroughs adopting these higher standards for defined areas through their Development Plan documents (such as existing Mini-Hollands, and Liveable Neighbourhoods or Opportunity Areas).
+The minimum standards in Waltham Forest are therefore set ambitiously for the entire borough across Use Classes. - 21.9 Use of cycle parking should be monitored and if demand appears to be exceeding supply provision should be increased, as part of a Travel Plan (TP) where appropriate.
+The TP should also outline the behavior change strategy for increasing use of cycle parking provision, particularly in car dominated areas. - 21.10 Reference to staff in the standards below means the peak number of staff expected to be on-site at any one time.

-Table 1: Minimum Standards
+Table 1: Minimum Cycle Parking Standards